davidlattimore/wild/CONTRIBUTING.md

 Currently, the behavior for the following test options can be configured using the TOML format:

 - `rustc_channel`: Specifies which Rust compiler channel to use when running tests that build Rust code.
 The default value is "default", which means no explicit toolchain is specified.

 - `use_qemu`: Determines whether to run tests for architectures different from the host.
 This setting is overridden by the `$WILD_TEST_CROSS` environment variable.
 The default value is `false`.

 - `allow_rust_musl_target`: Specifies whether to allow the musl target Rust.
 The default value is `false`, so you’ll need to set it to `true` if you want to run tests targeting musl.

+- `diff_ignore`: Adds extra rules to ignore certain diffs.
+This can be useful if you're developing on a system with an older version of GNU ld that doesn't perform certain optimisations.

 A sample configuration file is provided as `test-config.toml.sample`.
 By default, Wild uses `test-config.toml` as the configuration file.
 If you have written your configuration in a different file, specify its location using the `WILD_TEST_CONFIG` environment variable as follows:

 ```sh
 WILD_TEST_CONFIG=path_to_config cargo test